Ziona

 Ziona (born Zionnghaka; 21 July 1945 – 13 June 2021) was the leader of Lalpa Kohhran Thar (meaning "The Lord's New Church"), informally referred to as Chana Pâwl or Chhuanthar Kohhran ("The Church of New Generation"), a polygamy-practising Christian sect in Mizoram, India.
 He was often referred to as a world record holder for being the head of the "world's largest existing family" or the "world's biggest family".
 In 2011, as officials of the Guinness World Records made verification, he refused the world record title as he shunned publicity.
-His was nonetheless listed as the "Biggest Family" in the world in 2011 by the World Record Academy, and The Wall Street Journal in 2011, and then by the London World Records in 2019.
+His family was nonetheless listed as the "Biggest Family" in the world in 2011 by the World Record Academy, and The Wall Street Journal in 2011, and then by the London World Records in 2019.

 The religious sect he led was formed by his uncle Khuangtuaha in 1942 as a millennialist denomination, which survives in Serchhip district in Mizoram state of India, sharing borders with Bangladesh and Myanmar.
 After migration from Hmawngkawn village, the sect settled in Baktawng village Mizoram, India.
 In 1997, Ziona succeeded his father Chana, who in turn had succeeded Khuangtuaha in 1966.
 He had 39 wives, 94 children, 14 daughters-in-law, 33 grandchildren and one great grandchild; 181 family members in total and counting.
 His family and their four-story residence are one of the major tourist attractions in Mizoram.
 He was featured in Ripley's Believe It or Not! top 11 strangest stories for the year 2011, and in 2013's Ripley Believe It or Not book 9.